ifellows/salt/salt_website/src/content/docs/management/eligibility.md

 description: Configuring the eligibility section and JEXL eligibility script that determines whether a participant may continue.
 ---

 The eligibility section is a fixed set of questions at the start of every interview.
-After these questions are answered, a JEXL expression — the **Eligibility Script** — determines whether the participant meets the study's inclusion criteria.
+After these questions are answered, a JEXL expression, the **Eligibility Script**: determines whether the participant meets the study's inclusion criteria.
 Ineligible participants are shown a customisable message and the interview ends.

 ## General settings for eligibility